-- Site visits11: Increasing site visits drive revenue growth through a higher number of orders and higher advertising revenue.
-Compared to the prior year, the number of site visits increased by 29.1% in 2020. - Mobile visit share12: Users are making greater use of mobile devices to access the internet.
+- Site visits: Increasing site visits drive revenue growth through a higher number of orders and higher advertising revenue.
+Compared to the prior year, the number of site visits increased by 29.1% in 2020. - Mobile visit share: Users are making greater use of mobile devices to access the internet.
 In our effort to offer customers the opportunity to enjoy high quality shopping on their mobile devices, Zalando continues to develop and refine its mobile websites and apps.
 As a result, the ratio of site visits from mobile devices to the total number of site visits increased by around 2.6 percentage points in 2020, rising from 83.7% in 2019 to 86.3%. - Active customers: The Zalando group measures its success by the number of active customers.
 Each customer that has placed at least one order within the last year (based on the reporting date) is considered active.
 Compared to the prior year, the number of active customers increased by 7.8m, rising from slightly below 31.0m to above 38.7m in 2020. - Number of orders: In addition to revenue, the number of orders placed is a key performance indicator (KPI) for the management of the group.
 This indicator is monitored independently from the value of merchandise and is a key driver of growth.
-In 2020, the number of orders placed increased from 144.9m in 2019 to 185.5m. - Average orders per active customer: The average number of orders placed by active customers during the last twelve months totaled 4.8 as of December 31, 2020 (prior year: 4.7).
-This KPI is an important indicator of the trust customers place in the company and is primarily influenced by customer specifics and category mix.
+In 2020, the number of orders placed increased from 144.9m in 2019 to 185.5m.

-Due to a change in consent management following the GDPR introduction, some of the data is estimated using a statistical method.
-As footnote above
+Due to a change in consent management following the GDPR introduction, some of the data is estimated using a statistical method